ayushbatra/ayushbatra.github.io/_posts/2023-01-03-multiarmedbandits.md

 ```
 Running this simulation 10000 times, average difference $$E[\max_a \sum_t X_{a,t}] - \max_a\mathbb E[\sum_t X_{a,t}]$$ was: 0.013302.

-The happens because with arms that are close to optimal, like with mean 0.99, instead of 1, there is a chance that their sum of reward is greater than the sum of reward by the actual optimal arm.
+This happens because with arms that are close to optimal, like with mean 0.99, instead of 1, there is a chance that its sum of rewards is greater than the sum of rewards by the actual optimal arm.

-This difference vanishes as T increases, running the same simulation with $$T = 10000$$ , 10 times the previous , the average difference was: 0.0019969. about a tenthc of the previous difference.
+This difference vanishes as T increases, running the same simulation with $$T = 10000$$, 10 times the previous, the average difference was: 0.0019969. about a tenth of the previous difference.